GSA-TTS/identity-handbook/_articles/definition-of-ready.md

 ## Stories

-Stories are told from user perspectives (where users can't be the login.gov team).
+Stories are told from user perspectives (where users can't be the Login.gov team).
 They're written in the form *"as **X**, I want to **Y** so that **Z**."*
 For example:

 > As a user, I want to provide consent when an SP asks for how current my verified
-> information is, so that I have full control of what login.gov is sharing about me.
+> information is, so that I have full control of what Login.gov is sharing about me.

 Often stories list out **AC**s, or **Acceptance Criteria**, for example